perrypetiet/attiny841_uart/README.md

 This library doesn't account for overflowing of the buffers!
 Unintended behaviour is expected when buffers are not emptied in time.

+I tried to make flash size as small as possible.
+Will maybe update in the future.